Design Project

 Feedback is Not Just Comments- It’s Collaboration

 Design feedback is a make-or-break part of the creative process.
+It has the potential to elevate good work into great – but only if it’s done right.
 But let’s be real:

-• Vague comments like “It doesn’t feel right.” don’t help.
+• Vague comments like “Something’s off” don’t help.

 • Feedback via six different channels doesn’t scale.